-The modern Yemeni state was formed in 1990 with the unification of the U.S.- and Saudi-backed Yemeni Arab Republic, in the north, and the USSR-backed People’s Democratic Republic of Yemen, to the south.
-The military officer Ali Abdullah Saleh, who had ruled North Yemen since 1978, assumed leadership of the new country.
-Somewhat larger than the state of California, Yemen has a population of about twenty-five million.
+Yemen has long struggled with religious and cultural differences between its north and south and the legacy of European colonialism.
+The modern Yemeni state was formed in 1990 with the unification of the U.S.- and Saudi-backed Yemeni Arab Republic, in the north, and the Soviet-backed People’s Democratic Republic of Yemen, in the south.
+Ali Abdullah Saleh, a military officer who had ruled North Yemen since 1978, assumed leadership of the new country.

-Still, Yemen faced numerous challenges to its unity.
-Al-Hirak, a movement of southern Yemenis who felt marginalized under the post-unification government, rebelled in 1994; it has since pressed for greater autonomy within Yemen, if not secession.
-Al-Qaeda in the Arabian Peninsula (AQAP) and the related Ansar al-Sharia insurgent group have captured territory in the south.
-The Houthi movement, whose base is among the Zaydi Shias of northern Yemen, rose up against Saleh’s government six times between 2004 and 2010.
+However, just four years after unification, southern separatists seceded for several months and reemerged in 2007 as the Southern Movement, which has continued to press for greater autonomy within Yemen.
+Al-Qaeda in the Arabian Peninsula (AQAP), an Islamist militant group, and the related Ansar al-Sharia insurgent group have captured territory in the south and east.
+The Houthi movement, whose base is among the Zaydi Shiites of northern Yemen, rose up against Saleh’s government six times between 2004 and 2010.

-Rights groups long charged that Saleh ran a corrupt and autocratic government.
-As the popular protests of the 2011 Arab uprisings spread to Yemen, the president’s political and military rivals jockeyed to oust him.
-While Yemeni security forces focused on putting down protests in urban areas, al-Qaeda made gains in outlying regions.
+Rights groups persistently charged [PDF] that Saleh ran a corrupt and autocratic government.
+As the popular protests of the 2011 Arab Spring spread to Yemen, the president’s political and military rivals jockeyed to oust him.
+While Yemeni security forces focused on putting down protests in urban areas, AQAP made gains in outlying regions.

-Under escalating domestic and international pressure [PDF], Saleh stepped aside after receiving assurances of immunity from prosecution.
-His vice president, Abed Rabbo Mansour al-Hadi, assumed office as interim president in a transition brokered by the Gulf Cooperation Council (GCC) and backed by the United States.
-As part of the GCC’s timetable for a transition, in 2013 the UN-sponsored National Dialogue Conference (NDC) convened 565 delegates to formulate a new constitution agreeable to Yemen’s many factions.
-But the NDC ended after delegates couldn’t resolve disputes over the distribution of power.
+Under escalating domestic and international pressure [PDF], Saleh stepped aside in 2012 after receiving assurances of immunity from prosecution.
+His vice president, Abd Rabbu Mansour Hadi, assumed office as interim president in a transition brokered by the Gulf Cooperation Council (GCC), a regional organization based in Saudi Arabia, and backed by the United States.
+As part of the GCC’s timetable for a transition, the UN-sponsored National Dialogue Conference (NDC) convened 565 delegates in 2013 to formulate a new constitution agreeable to Yemen’s many factions.
+But the NDC ended with delegates unable to resolve disputes over the distribution of power.

-- Fuel subsidy backlash: Under pressure from the International Monetary Fund, Hadi’s government lifted fuel subsidies in July 2014.
-The Houthi movement, which had attracted support beyond its base with its criticisms of the UN transition process, organized mass protests demanding lower fuel prices and a new government.
-Hadi’s supporters and the Muslim Brotherhood–affiliated party, al-Islah, held counter rallies.
+Fuel price hikes.
+Under pressure from the International Monetary Fund, which had extended to Yemen a $550 million loan premised on promises of economic reforms, Hadi’s government lifted fuel subsidies in 2014.
+The Houthi movement, which had attracted support beyond its base with its criticisms of the UN transition, organized mass protests demanding lower fuel prices and a new government.
+Hadi’s supporters and the Muslim Brotherhood–affiliated party al-Islah held counterrallies.

-- Houthis seize power: The Houthis captured much of Sana’a by mid-September 2014.
-Reneging on a UN peace deal brokered that month, they consolidated control of the capital and continued their southward advance.
-Hadi’s government resigned under pressure the following January, and the Houthis declared a constitutional fiat.
+Houthi takeover.
+The Houthis captured much of Sanaa by late 2014.
+Reneging on a UN peace deal, they consolidated control of the capital and continued their southward advance.
+Hadi’s government resigned under pressure in January 2015 and Hadi later fled to Saudi Arabia.

-- Armed forces split: Military units loyal to Saleh aligned themselves with the Houthis, contributing to their battlefield success.
-Other militias mobilized against the Houthi-Saleh forces, aligning with elements of the military that remained loyal to the government.
+Military division.
+Military units loyal to Saleh aligned themselves with the Houthis, contributing to their battlefield success.
+Other militias mobilized against the Houthi-Saleh forces, aligning with those in the military who had remained loyal to the Hadi government.
 Southern separatists ramped up their calls for secession.

-- Saudis launch military intervention: After the Houthi reached Aden, Hadi went into exile in Saudi Arabia, which launched a military campaign, primarily fought from the air, to roll back the Houthis and restore the Hadi administration to Sana’a.
+Saudi intervention.
+In 2015, with Hadi in exile, Riyadh launched a military campaign—primarily fought from the air—to roll back the Houthis and restore the Hadi administration to Sanaa.

-- Iran is the Houthis’ primary international backer and has reportedly provided the Houthis with military support, including arms.
-Yemen’s government has also accused Hezbollah, Iran’s Lebanese ally, of aiding the Houthis.
-Saudi Arabia’s perception that the Houthis are primarily an Iranian proxy rather than an indigenous movement has driven Riyadh’s military intervention.
-But many regional specialists caution against overstating Tehran’s influence over the movement.
-(Iranians and Houthis adhere to different schools of Shia Islam.)
-The Houthis and Iran share similar geopolitical interests: Iran seeks to challenge Saudi and U.S. dominance of the region, and the Houthis are the primary opposition to Hadi’s Saudi- and U.S.-backed government in Sana’a.
+Iran is the Houthis’ primary international backer and has reportedly provided them with military support, including weapons.
+Hadi’s government also accused Hezbollah, Iran’s Lebanese ally, of aiding the Houthis.
+Saudi Arabia’s perception that the Houthis are an Iranian proxy rather than an indigenous movement has driven Riyadh’s military intervention.
+But many regional specialists say that Tehran’s influence is likely limited, especially since Iranians and Houthis adhere to different schools of Shiite Islam.
+Still, Iran and the Houthis share geopolitical interests: Tehran seeks to challenge Saudi and U.S. dominance in the region, and the Houthis oppose the U.S.- and Saudi- backed government.

 What is the role of al-Qaeda in the Arabian Peninsula?